Clique-CS109/project/README.md

 # Read me - Flowchart

-To fully enjoy this repository, we recommend you to read file in the following order:
+To fully enjoy this repository, we recommend you to read files in the following order:

  1. [`README.md`](README.md) - this file
  2. [`FinalProject_ProcessBook_General.ipynb`](FinalProject_ProcessBook_General.ipynb) - A summary of our method and result